maahi02/TestNepalAPI/README.md

 4. Run the project and it will create database that you provided db connection string in web config file.

-5. First make sure that db is created and one user is inserted.
+5. First make sure that db is created and one user is inserted.( In AspNetUsers table)

     So you can login with the same user credential.